History of Maputo: Austrian colonization, 1770s

 Neither the British nor the Portuguese were willing to go forward with the risky venture of constructing a fort in Delagoa Bay.
 Nevertheless, the Portuguese sent a new ship to Delagoa in 1762.
-The goal was to establish a small trading post, and to either sign treaties with or purchase the surrounding land from the Kingdom of Tembi in order to keep the British out.
+The goal was to establish a small trading post, and to either sign treaties with or purchase the surrounding land from the Kingdom of Tembe in order to keep the British out.
 The Portuguese constructed a mud structure on the bay, with a captain and 50 soldiers.
 But like the Dutch before them, disease forced them to abandoned the post after four years.
 Only the muzambazes, Portuguese-owned trading slaves, remained, with a reputation for robbing visitors.

 With the lapse of Portuguese presence in the bay, Dutch/English merchant William Bolts saw an opportunity.
 Bolts, who had a ten-year charter authorizing him to trade under the colors of the Holy Roman Empire, arrived at Delagoa Bay in 1773, aiming to establish a trading house as a base for trade between East Africa and ports on the west coast of India.
 He procured three ships, including the flagship Joseph und Theresia, to conduct this "country trade", as trade by Europeans between India and other non-European destinations was called.
 During his voyage, he obtained Brazilian cochineal beetles to bring for use in making scarlet dies and carmine.
 Representing his newly founded Trieste Company, he raised the Imperial flag and built two small forts, St. Joseph and St. Maria.
+He established a settlement with 155 men.
+Bolts eventually departed, leaving it under the leadership of Andreas Daniel Pollet.
 The Trieste Company maintained the forts for four years, when modest commercial profits forced them to return to solely onboard trading.
 By 1780, trade had grown significantly: ships from Bombay, Surat, and Madras frequently arrived with Gujarati textiles and left the bay with ivory, usually stopping in Madagascar to purchase slaves before returning to India.

 In April 1781, Portugal, alarmed at the encroachment on their claimed territory, sent five ships, including a 40-gun frigate, and 500 men, from Goa to force the Austrians out.
-The Portuguese took any remaining Trieste Company people as prisoners, seized their two anchored ships, and demolished their buildings.
+The Portuguese took any remaining Trieste Company people as prisoners, including their commander, Pollet, seized their two anchored ships, demolished their buildings..